CL-code320/QDCDR/README.md

-This source code is for the paper: “Cross Domain Recommendation via Adaptive Bi-directional Transfer Graph Neural Networks” submited to Knowledge and Information Systems by Yi Zhao,Jinxin Ju Jibing Gong and et.al.
+This source code is for the paper: “Cross-domain Recommendation via Quantized Disentangled Generative Model” submited to Knowledge and Information Systems by Yi Zhao,Le Chen, Jibing Gong and et.al.

 Requirements
 ---